-New York City Lawyers for Paternity Discrimination and Harassment Claims
+New York City Attorneys for Paternity Discrimination and Harassment Claims

-You should not be discriminated against or harassed because you took paternity leave or family leave.
-If you faced discrimination on the job because you took family leave, call the trustworthy New York City paternity discrimination attorneys of Phillips & Associates.
+Employers should not discriminate against or harass employees because of paternity accommodations.
+If you faced discrimination on the job because you took paternity accommodations for work, call the caring and confidential paternity discrimination attorneys at Phillips & Associates.
 It is challenging to face adverse treatment because you exercise your legal rights to bond with your new baby.
 Understanding the challenges you face, we represent clients on a contingency fee basis, which means we won’t recover our fees unless we win an award or settlement for you.

 Bonding Leave vs. Maternity Leave in NYC